irgendein-irgendwer/clear/README.md

 # Installation
 just run: <pre>sudo dpkg -i --force-all [the package name]</pre><br />
-you'll get a warning becouse on the most machines `clear` command is installed and the package want to overwrite it.
+you'll get a warning becouse on the most machines `clear` command is installed and the package want to overwrite it. <br />